Fibromyalgia

 Complementary therapies

-Your doctor may suggest trying a course of acupuncture to see if this helps your symptoms.
-Acupuncture involves using fine needles inserted into specific areas of your body to relieve pain.
+Your doctor may suggest you try a course of acupuncture to see if this helps your symptoms.
+Acupuncture involves a therapist inserting fine needles into specific areas of your body to relieve pain.
 It should be delivered by a health professional with appropriate training in the therapy.

 Medicines

-Doctors will usually recommend focusing on other treatments before suggesting medicines for fibromyalgia.
-This seems to be better for managing fibromyalgia symptoms long term, and avoiding dependence on medicines.
-However, if you’ve tried other options for managing your symptoms, your doctor may offer you treatment with an antidepressant.
+Doctors will usually recommend focusing on other fibromyalgia therapies before they suggest medicines to treat fibromyalgia.
+This seems to be better for managing fibromyalgia symptoms in the long term, and will avoid you depending on medicines.
+But if you’ve tried other options for managing your symptoms without success, your doctor may offer you fibromyalgia treatment with an antidepressant.
 Antidepressants are often used to help with sleep problems and pain, even if you don’t have depression.
+To help with sleep, your doctor may offer you a medicine that’s normally used to treat epilepsy.

-Other types of medicine have previously been used in the treatment of fibromyalgia, including non-steroidal anti-inflammatory drugs (NSAIDs), paracetamol, opioids and medicines for epilepsy.
-If you’re already taking one of these medicines for fibromyalgia, your doctor may talk to you about whether or not to continue with them.
+Other types of medicine have previously been used in the treatment of fibromyalgia, including non-steroidal anti-inflammatory drugs (NSAIDs), paracetamol, and opioids.
+If you’re already taking one of these medicines for fibromyalgia, your doctor may talk to you about whether or not to continue taking it.

 Living with fibromyalgia

 It can be difficult to stay positive when you’re in pain and feeling tired.
-Having long-term pain can make you feel isolated and lower your mood.
-Staying connected with friends and family can help.
+Long-term pain can make you feel isolated and lower your mood.
+It can help to stay connected with friends and family.
 You could also consider joining a support group.
-Ask your GP practice if they know any local to you, or check the organisations listed below under ‘Other helpful websites’.
+Ask your GP practice if they know of any local support groups.

-If you’re finding work challenging because of your pain or tiredness, talk to your employer to discuss your options.
+If you find work challenging because of pain or tiredness, talk to your employer to discuss your options.
 Work can be a good thing for many reasons, such as keeping up your physical abilities, self-esteem, confidence, and social relationships.
-It’s worth looking into whether you can make some changes that can allow you to keep working.
+It’s worth exploring if you can make some changes that may allow you to keep working.
 You may be able to make some adaptations to your workplace.
-Or you may be able to work flexible hours or have additional rest breaks to cope with fatigue.
+Or you may be able to work flexible hours or have rest breaks to cope with tiredness.
 An occupational health adviser or therapist may be able to help you with this.

-If you’re not working, it’s a good idea to build other things into your life, such as taking up a new hobby.
+If you’re not in work, it’s a good idea to build other things into your life – for example, taking up a new hobby.
 This could be a distraction from the pain of your condition and can help you to keep active and expand your social life.

 There isn’t a specific test for fibromyalgia.
 Instead, your doctor will usually be able to diagnose it by asking about your symptoms.
-They’ll want to know which parts of your body are affected and how severe they are.
+They’ll want to know which parts of your body are affected and how severe the pain is.
 They may do some blood tests to rule out other conditions.
-You can find out more in our Diagnosis section.

 Fibromyalgia won’t go away, but there are various therapies and things you can do to help ease your symptoms.
-Keeping active with regular exercise is an important part of managing fibromyalgia symptoms.
-Getting good control of your fibromyalgia will allow you to manage your symptoms and live a full life.
+An important part of managing fibromyalgia symptoms is to keep active with regular exercise.
+Getting good control of your fibromyalgia will help you to manage your symptoms and live a full life.

 Other helpful websites